markrebec/excursion/README.md

 **A note about asset caching**

 The `excursion/pool.js` asset file is dynamic and loads your route pool on render.
 But (depending on your environment configuration) rails will automatically cache your assets and serve those cached versions.
 This means if you were to add a new application or route to your pool and then reloaded the page, you'd still be loading the cached route pool javascript file.
-This is generally only a problem in development environments where you're actively making changes, and assets for production should be precompiled anyway.
+This is generally only a problem in development environments since you're actively making changes, and because assets for production should be precompiled anyway.

 One workaround is to ensure you clear your asset cache (usually `your_app/tmp/cache/assets`) whenever you update the route pool.

-Alternately, adding the following settings to your `/config/environments/development.rb` should prevet asset caching altogether, but may slow down performance in your development environment if you've got a large number of assets:
+Alternately, adding the following settings to your `/config/environments/development.rb` should prevent asset caching altogether, but may slow down performance in your development environment if you've got a large number of assets:

 ```ruby
   config.assets.cache_store = :null_store  # Disables the Asset cache